-The Loamy Floodplain ecological site is often used for outdoor recreational pursuits because of its plant and wildlife diversity.
+This site is very desirable for outdoor recreational pursuits because of its plant and wildlife diversity.
 White-tail deer and wild turkey are abundant and commonly hunted on this site along with a wide variety of small game such as pheasant, quail, rabbits, squirrels, and raccoons.
-In addition, this site provides opportunities for bird watching, hiking, outdoor and wildlife photography, and a variety of other outdoor activities.
-There are a wide variety of plants in bloom throughout the growing season that provide much aesthetic appeal to the landscape.
-Recurrent flooding and sediment deposition are a site hazard.
+In addition, this site provides opportunities for bird watching, hiking, outdoor/wildlife photography, and a variety of other outdoor activities.
+There are a wide variety of plants in bloom throughout the growing season which provide much aesthetic appeal to the landscape.
+There are a number of site considerations because of the fragile nature of the soils and potential for severe wind erosion and water erosion on the steeper portions of the site.